Answers to some of the most common questions I have

 Preparing

-for the adjustable feet.
-The bolt is fastened with epoxy glue.
+When dry, fasten the nut with epoxy glue.
 Fill a

 syringe with epoxy and inject around nut.